Scene2Links/TheWire/README.txt

 nodeName - Character label for node screenTime - Amount of screen time for individual character (in minutes) timeGraph - Node-time chart with each row representing a character, and column representing when a character appears (all episodes concatenated)

+The two CSV files represent a node and edge shhet to be imported into Gephi for network visualization